omkarsoak/ARIMA-forex-rates/README.md

-## Time Series Analysis and Forecasting Using ARIMA
+## Time Series Analysis and Forecasting Using ARIMA and LSTM
 For more info see documentation in pdf <br> <br>

 ___________________________________________________